 Texas Bacon Wrapped Jalapeno poppers, what a welcomed sight at any party.
 Reminds me of our Texas Guacamole recipe; there just isn’t ever enough.
 In this recipe, you’ll see what makes them Texas Jalapeno poppers.
 In Texas, where things are bigger we wanted to go bigger in the flavor department.
-And that’s just we did with this recipe, added more big flavor with a touch of freshness.
+And that’s just what we did with this recipe, added more big flavor with a touch of freshness.

 Making the best Texas jalapeno popper always begins at the grocery store.
 Selecting the best jalapenos for your jalapeno popper recipe is the key.
 Do you enjoy your peppers hot or mild?
 Did you know there is a way to tell how hot a pepper is without even touching one?
 You can tell by the stems.
 Yep, that’s right the stem.
 The more the stem curves the hotter the pepper.
 Pretty cool tip to share with your family and friends.

 Peppers hotness is measured by a scale called the Scoville Scale

 Jalapenos Scoville level (2,500 to 8,000)

 When you clean the inside of a jalapeno pepper be sure to remove as much of the rib as possible.
 The white part is the (Rib) which is the hottest part of the pepper, not the seeds like most believe.

 The Filling for Texas Bacon Wrapped Jalapeno Poppers

 Slice/dice the half of one onion very thinly.
 Take your time with this as you don’t want large pieces of onion

 Here’s one of the key reasons this is called Texas Jalapeno Poppers.
 The addition of Serrano pepper.
 Yes, this pepper is hot, but if you shop for the ones with straight stems you’re going to be great.
 Serrano’s have a very fruity flavor profile that is quite special.
 If you don’t like the addition of more heat, no problem, just don’t add them.
 We still have one more ingredient that makes these Texas Jalapeno poppers.

 Cilantro offers a nice pop of freshness.
-Did you know Cilantro is the plant grown from coriander seed?
+Did you know Cilantro is a plant grown from coriander seed?

 Like Cilantro?
 Here are a few more reasons